rimoune/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
+I wrote a ROS node 'perception' and subscribed to `/pr2/world/points` topic.
+As the topic contains noisy measurements, I have applied a statistical outlier filter.
+The outlier filter is based on the assumption of a Gaussian distribution of distances between a given point and its neighbors.
+Points that are "mean distance + threshold factor * standard deviation" from its k neighbors are considered outliers and removed from the point cloud.
+After testing different parameters, I chose k to be 50 and threshold factor to be 1.

+Write a ROS node and subscribe to `/pr2/world/points` topic.
+This topic contains noisy point cloud data that you must work with.
+Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.